ibm-cloud-docs/cloud-object-storage/libraries/node.md

 ### Retrieving the Root Key CRN
 {: #node-examples-kp-root}

-1. Retrieve the [instance ID](/docs/services/key-protect?topic=key-protect-retrieve-instance-ID#retrieve-instance-ID) for your Key Protect service
+1. Retrieve the [instance ID](/docs/services/key-protect?topic=key-protect-retrieve-instance-ID#retrieve-instance-ID) for your Key Protect service.
-2. Use the [Key Protect API](/docs/services/key-protect?topic=key-protect-set-up-api#set-up-api) to retrieve all your [available keys](https://cloud.ibm.com/apidocs/key-protect)
+2. Use the [Key Protect API](/docs/services/key-protect?topic=key-protect-set-up-api#set-up-api) to retrieve all your [available keys](https://cloud.ibm.com/apidocs/key-protect).
     * You can either use `curl` commands or an API REST Client such as [Postman](/docs/services/cloud-object-storage?topic=cloud-object-storage-postman) to access the [Key Protect API](/docs/services/key-protect?topic=key-protect-set-up-api#set-up-api).
-3. Retrieve the CRN of the root key you will use to enabled Key Protect on the your bucket.
+3. Retrieve the CRN of the root key you use to enabled Key Protect on your bucket.
 The CRN will look similar to below:

 `crn:v1:bluemix:public:kms:us-south:a/3d624cd74a0dea86ed8efe3101341742:90b6a1db-0fe1-4fe9-b91e-962c327df531:key:0bg3e33e-a866-50f2-b715-5cba2bc93234`